Melatonin, Sleep & Back Pain: What You Need to Know

 Sleeping with back pain is hard.
 Yes, there are several prescription sleep aid medications, however, more times than not, the drug's side effects outweigh any positive sleep improvements.
 Maybe you're looking for a more holistic approach to sleep management?

-The online sleeping specialists suggest that one of the best natural sleep aid is melatonin — a hormone that is produced by the pineal gland that helps control your sleep and wake cycles.
+Some experts suggest that one of the best natural sleep aid is melatonin — a hormone that is produced by the pineal gland that helps control your sleep and wake cycles.
 Does it hold up?

 What is Melatonin and How Does it Work?